 Understandably, your dog will need more sleep time as they age.
 Puppies can spend all day tumbling around and doing backflips on the couch until they drop down from exhaustion, but the adult ones tire out quickly and will thus need plenty of downtimes.

 On the other hand, adult dogs sleep for about 12 to 14 hours a day, but as they grow older, they may need to sleep more to recover their lost energy.
-Some senior dogs will sleep as much as puppies do, while others can go with 14 to 15 hours per 24-hour cycle.
+Some senior dogs will sleep as much as puppies, while others can go with 14 to 15 hours per 24-hour cycle.

 Breed.

 Environmental changes.
 If you’ve recently relocated to a new home or a significant change has occurred in the household, your fur buddies are also very likely to feel and react to them, just like you would.
 Any noticeable difference in the sleep cycle may reflect these changes and indicate stress.
-If their sleep routine does not go back to normal after some time, it’s best to consult the professionals.
+If their sleep routine does not return to normal after some time, it’s best to consult professionals.

-Most dogs will feel anxious over unfamiliar surroundings, so it would be better to expose them to your new home gradually before you move in all at once.
 Moreover, try to make the new place more familiar and more comfortable to them by bringing items that smell like your old home, following the same routine, and giving them lots of treats, love, and attention.

 Period of activity.